CMacM/BATSim/README.md

 # BATSim

 BATSim is designed to enable the application of non-affine shear transformations to GalSim images.
-It works by trasnforming the stamp pixel grid, distroting the location of the pixel centers.
-When a GalSim image is sampled on this distorted grid, the resulting image will be sheared due to the transformation of the pixel grid.
+It works by trasnforming the stamp pixel grid, distorting the location of the pixel centers.
+When a GalSim image is sampled onto this distorted grid, the resulting image will be sheared due to the transformation of the pixel grid.

 Non-affine transforms can simualate complex shear effects such as intrinsic alignment, flexion, and field distrotion maps.
 Custom transform functions can also be passed to Stamp objects.